Codependency is real. The link between narcissistic abuse and codependency, however, is a stereotype I’d like to dispel because it can be harmful.

-There are reasons when it can be useful, however.
-Given the literature on the topic and the many people who find its affirmations and descriptions beneficial, the circumstances when I think it can be is usefully applied are when the label is made:
+There are times when it can be useful, however.
+Given the literature on the topic and the many people who find its affirmations and descriptions beneficial, the circumstances when I think it can be useful are when the label is applied:

-- in conjunction with understanding the abuser and the dynamics of the abuse as well.
+- in conjunction with understanding the abuser and the dynamics of the abuse as a whole.